rackerlabs/technical-blog/README.md

 *The fresh production build of your site will end up in the `dist/` directory.*

 ## Environment Variables
-This project uses environment variables to handle the CircleCI deployment, as well as the Algolia index.
+This project uses environment variables to handle the deployment, as well as the Algolia index.

-For local development, environment variables can be included in `.env.js`.
-See `.env.js.stub` for the available variables.
+For local development, environment variables can be included in `.env`.

 # Project Structure
 ```